Tufin/oasdiff/README.md

 An improved implementation for detecting breaking changes with the `-check-breaking` flag.
 This method works differently from the old one: it is more accurate, generates nicer human-readable output, and is easier to maintain and extend.

-To use it, run oasdiff with the `-check-breaking` option, e.g.:
+To use it, run oasdiff with the `-check-breaking` flag, e.g.:
 ```
 oasdiff -check-breaking -base data/deprecation/base.yaml -revision data/deprecation/deprecated-past.yaml
 ```